hiren456/BudgeIt/ARCHITECTURE.md

 The Entry class stores data that makes up an entry: Amount, Details and Date which are all DSOs as well.
 The Entry has been divided into 2
-types: DefaultIncome and DefaultPurchase.
+types: Income and Purchase.
 All these classes implement the Entry interface directly or indirectly.
 Each Entry type has its own factory class that takes care of different ways by which entries can be created.
 The EntryList DSO helps return a list of all entries in different orders and its size.

-The Category class stores data that makes up a category: Amount, Details and DateModified which are all DSO's as well.
-The Category has been divided into 2 types: DefaultSavingsCategory and DefaultBudgetCategory.
+The Category class stores data that makes up a category: Amount, Details and Date which are all DSO's as well.
+The Category has been divided into 2 types: SavingsCategory and BudgetCategory.
 All these classes implement the Category interface directly or indirectly.
 Each Category type has its own factory that takes care of different ways by which categories can be created.
 The CategoryList DSO